DINESHKUMARDK02/dlp-labs/Microsoft-Purview/Lab-01-Create-DLP-Policy/README.md

-# Lab 01 – Create a Microsoft Purview DLP Policy
+# Lab 01 – Create and Test a Microsoft Purview DLP Policy

 ## Objective